joehahn/exes-n-ohs/README.md

 so the model reports that a record having (x,y)=(1,2) is most likely class O with confidence score 59.2%.

-If instead you get "curl: (60) SSL certificate problem: unable to get local issuer certificate" add -k option to curl command.
+But if you get "curl: (60) SSL certificate problem: unable to get local issuer certificate" just add -k option to that curl command.

 ### publish a report